mhackermsft/BlazorAIChat/readme.md

 Users can use the clear button in the application to delete all of their uploaded knowledge.
 They currently cannot choose specific pieces of knowledge to delete.

 An administrator may choose to delete the memory.sqlite file from the host to clear out all knowledge for all users.

+## Impact of Azure OpenAI Capacity Settings

+This demonstration application is designed for low-volume use and does not include retry logic for Azure OpenAI calls.
+If a request exceeds the allocated Azure OpenAI quota for the chat or embedding model, a notification will appear at the top of the application.

+To address this issue, please ensure that your Azure OpenAI models are configured with the appropriate quota to accommodate the volume of tokens and requests being submitted.

+For more information on managing your Azure OpenAI service quotas, please visit this link: https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest

 ## Disclaimer
 This code is for demonstration purposes only.
 It has not been evaluated or reviewed for production purposes.
 Please utilize caution and do your own due diligence before using this code.
 I am not responsible for any issues you experience or damages caused by the use or misuse of this code.